ZehMatt/clang-tidy-annotations/README.md

 with CMake based projects.
 This project was inspired by `clang-tidy-review` but is doing things a bit different.

-Instead of creating review comments it will use annotations only and has builtin support to fail the job if clang-tidy found any issues. clang-tidy-annotations relies on CMake as it uses [CMAKE_EXPORT_COMPILE_COMMANDS](https://cmake.org/cmake/help/latest/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html) instead of having the user to manually configure include paths and preprocessor definitions.
-It also attempts to simplify a few things with options provided by the action.
-The action also expects a `.clang-tidy` file, clang-tidy checks can be currently not set by an input, this was done to keep the CI close as possible to the local development side.
+Instead of creating review comments it will use annotations only and has builtin support to fail the job if clang-tidy found any issues. clang-tidy-annotations relies on `compile_commands.json`, CMake can export it using [CMAKE_EXPORT_COMPILE_COMMANDS](https://cmake.org/cmake/help/latest/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html)
+The action will look for an existing `compile_commands.json` in the build directory and if the file was not found it will invoke CMake with the provided arguments and automatically adds `-DCMAKE_EXPORT_COMPILE_COMMANDS=On` so you don't have to add this to the arguments.
+The action also expects a `.clang-tidy` in the root of the source directory, clang-tidy checks can be currently not set by an input, this was done to keep the CI close as possible to the local development side.

 ## Limitations